 In 2010 the Club moved its training and administrative operations to a purpose-built, state of the art facility at Farleigh House, some eight miles south east of Bath.
 This Grade II listed estate demonstrates the level of ambition at the Club and provides evidence of its ability to provide world-class, cutting edge training and corporate facilities in an exceptional heritage environment.

-The focus for the Club is now at the Rec and the delivery of an exceptional stadium, which provides world-class facilities, riverside regeneration, enhanced sporting participation and wider community benefits for the City of Bath.
+The focus for the Club is now at the Rec and the delivery of an exceptional stadium, which will provide world-class facilities.

 BATH RUGBY FOUNDATION